wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-incident-management/includes/introduction.md

 In cloud environments, customers and cloud service providers share the responsibility for achieving a compliant and secure computing environment.
-Microsoft uses [a shared responsibility model](https://gallery.technet.microsoft.com/Shared-Responsibilities-81d0ff91?azure-portal=true) to define security and operational accountability in Microsoft 365 services.
+Microsoft uses [a shared responsibility model](https://docs.microsoft.com/azure/security/fundamentals/shared-responsibility?azure-portal=true) to define security and operational accountability in Microsoft 365 services.
 While Microsoft 365 secures the underlying cloud infrastructure and services, customers need to be aware of their responsibilities for ensuring a secure tenant environment for their users and data.
+[Microsoft Secure Score provides customers with clear analysis of their tenant configuration and makes actionable suggestions for improving security.
+We encourage every customer to use self-assessment tools like Microsoft Secure Score to ensure that our shared responsibilities for security and privacy are met.]

 At Microsoft, we use a Defense-in-Depth approach to secure our services by applying security protections at multiple layers.
 Defense-in-Depth provides overlapping safeguards to protect against security threats.
 While we build our services with security in mind, we also prepare our services for the possibility of compromise using an Assume Breach strategy.
 Assume Breach limits the trust placed in applications, services, identities, and networks by approaching them all—internal and external—as insecure and already compromised.
 The principles of Assume Breach help to limit the impact of security incidents by reducing the damage an adversary can cause and enabling rapid detection and response to security threats.